 That said, it’s also important to know when to see a specialist, especially if you have foot pain or issues with fungal infections or really sore feet, as there may be more that you need to do to get them back in action and pain-free.

-For example, if you’re really suffering from foot pain from Plantar Fasciitis, perhaps you should consider trying some insoles specifically designed to help relieve foot pain, which you can put in your existing running shoes.
+For example, if you’re really suffering from foot pain from Plantar Fasciitis, perhaps you should consider trying some insoles specifically designed to help relieve foot pain, which you can put in your existing running shoes, or better still, try out Alleviate Therapy’s plantar fasciitis recovery system.

-If you’re interested in more advice for trail runners, including overcoming injuries, training, gear guides, and more, click the buttons below to head over to the relevant sections of our website:
+If you’re interested in more advice for trail runners, including overcoming injuries, training, gear guides, and more, follow the links below to head over to the relevant sections of our website: